 There is a wide range of stores that sell teas.
 They provide overall properties and benefits against many conditions such as constipation.
 Drinking tea for constipation has been in use for centuries because of the relief it provides, soothing properties, and the ease of preparation.
 The teas can be combined with other ingredients to five different aromas, flavours, and effects.
 Here are the main ideal choices of teas used to relieve constipation.

-: it was used a herb for cooking.
+It was used as a herb for cooking.
 Its seeds are known to have benefits to help you settle the stomach and also relieve constipation.
-It contains a high amount of fibre and has key minerals and vitamins.
+It contains a high amount of fiber and has key minerals and vitamins.

 Black tea with agave or honey

-: It is a staple in the Asian cuisine.
+Ginger tea is a staple in Asian cuisine.
 It also helps in digestion.

 Dandelion and Nettle tea

-: it is a natural laxative that is taken as tea, as well as Nettle tea.
+It is a natural laxative that is taken as

-- Peppermint tea: it is a typically a flavoured tea.
-It has a great taste and good for the digestive system.
+It is typically a flavored tea.
+It has great taste and good for the digestive system.

 How Much Tea Should You Take?